ocaml-flambda/flambda-backend/jane/doc/extensions/_02-stack-allocation/reference.md

 ```

 <!-- See Note [Inference affects allocation in mli-less files] in [testsuite/tests/typing-local/alloc_arg_with_mli.ml]
-     in the flambda-backend Git repo.
+     in the oxcaml Git repo.
 The ensuing paragraph is related to that
      note; we can remove this comment when the note is resolved.
 -->
 However, a missing mli *does* affect inference within the ml file.
 As a conservative